capensis/canopsis/doc/sakura/glossary.rst

 Improved component, based on a **MVC** design (unlike the UI components).
 They can be directly added to a view, and can have mixins.

-See :ref:`dev-frontend-widgets` for more informations.
+For more informations, see:

+ * :ref:`dev-frontend-widgets`

 UI Mixin
 --------

 Set of business code that can be applied to any widget.

-See :ref:`dev-frontend-widgets-mixins` for more informations.
+For more informations, see:

+ * :ref:`dev-frontend-widgets-mixins`

 UI Container
 ------------